viallymboma/cargo-system/GETTING_STARTED.md

-# 🚀 COMPLETE SETUP GUIDE - ShipTrack Frontend
+# 🚀 COMPLETE SETUP GUIDE - DHL CARGO Frontend

 ## 📋 What You Have Received